This post was updated in August 2019.

 - Tokyo day 1: Kagurazaka and Shibuya (including the famous Shibuya crossing).

 - Tokyo day 2: Ueno Park, Asakusa and crazy Akihabara.

 - Tokyo day 3: Tokyo Skytree, Roppongi Hills and Harajuku.

-You can find all the details of our trip (Tokyo highlights, budget information, transport details, best things to eat and where to stay in Tokyo on a budget) below.
-At the bottom of the post you can download the map as a pdf to take this with you on your Tokyo trip!
+You can find all the details of our trip (Tokyo highlights, transport details, best things to eat and where to stay in Tokyo) further on in this post.
+At the bottom of the post you can find a printable Tokyo map.